QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Experiments

 \subsection{System-level Experiments}

 \textbf{Experiment Protocols.} The goal of system-level experiments is to examine the performance of the quantized system considering system-level latency, including local inference latency, multi-agent communication latency, and fusion inference latency.
 This differs from the model-level experiments in Section~\ref{sec:model_experiments}, which assume the multi-agent system is ideal and well-synchronized.
 In the system-level setting, the cooperative perception models incorporate a compressor module for transmission.
 For QuantV2X, we employ the quantized message representation described in Section~\ref{sec:quantv2x_system}, while full-precision baselines transmit compressed BEV features unless otherwise noted.
-Detailed testing settings and comparisons of power consumption are reported in the supplementary materials.
+Detailed testing settings and comparisons of power consumption are reported in the Appendix~\ref{sec:appendix_system_exp}.

-\textbf{Implementation Details.} Pyramid Fusion~\citep{HEAL} is our main fusion method as it has the best perception performance and the fastest inference time.
-We only consider PointPillar~\citep{lang2019pointpillars} models as each agent's backbone to be consistent with benchmarking in V2X-Real and V2X-ReaLO.
-The evaluations of the quantized system are conducted in terms of INT8 weight and INT8 activation to be consistent with the previous protocol~\citep{zhou2024lidarptq}.
+\textbf{Implementation Details.} Pyramid Fusion~\cite{HEAL} is our main fusion method as it has the best perception performance and the fastest inference time.
+We only consider PointPillar~\cite{lang2019pointpillars} models as each agent's backbone to be consistent with benchmarking in V2X-Real and V2X-ReaLO.
+The evaluations of the quantized system are conducted in terms of INT8 weight and INT8 activation to be consistent with the previous protocol~\cite{zhou2024lidarptq}.
+For the codebook setting, we set $n_L$ to 128 and $n_R$ to 1.
+More details on the ablation study of $n_L$ and $n_R$ selections are presented in Appendix~\ref{sec:appendix_codebook_detail}.